More than 600,000 people live in Counties Manukau and many of these people have special health needs.

-It is crucial that South Aucklanders can access the care they need from health services and high quality facilities that support better health and wellbeing
+It's crucial for the Counties Manukau community to have access to the care they need from health services high-quality facilities that support better health and wellbeing.

 Download project brochure (PDF, 2.4 MB)